Granary District / Ballpark Area

 We’ll start with the eats: longstanding favorite, Lucky 13, staked its claim in the Granary district long before other hotspots.
 Not that the biker-bar-slash-burger-joint would think of itself as a hotspot.
 It’s gritty, constantly packed, and boasts the best burger in town—served up with any one of its long list of delicious cold beers.
 Lucky 13 happens to be a skip away from the Salt Lake Bees Ballpark, and it’s a go-to before or after a ballgame.

-A few minutes up the road, on 900 South, there lies another hub of culinary genius—a cluster of bars and restaurants including Laziz Kitchen, Meditrina, Water Witch, Vertical Diner, The Big O Donuts, and Club Try-Angles.
+A few minutes up the road, on 900 South, there lies another hub of culinary genius—a cluster of bars and restaurants including Laziz Kitchen, Water Witch, Vertical Diner, The Big O Donuts, and Club Try-Angles.
 You could spend day after day exploring these local greats: Laziz Kitchen boats some of the best, made-from-scratch Middle Eastern fare you’ll ever eat.
-Two doors down, Meditrina offers savory tapas and wine pairings in an artsy setting.
-Between the two, drink up at Water Witch—a tiny, one-of-a-kind cocktail bar with saucy vintage-industrial decor and some of the finest drinks in the city.
+Drink up at Water Witch—a tiny, one-of-a-kind cocktail bar with saucy vintage-industrial decor and some of the finest drinks in the city.
 Pop in for something sweet at Big O’s vegan donuts, then hop over to Try-Angles, a gay bar known for its all-out karaoke nights.
 And just a couple blocks up on 700 South, you’ll find Purgatory Bar, known for its heavenly cocktails and creative bar bites.
 Its patio can’t be topped, and the indoor back area is dedicated to bar games (because who says you have to play cornhole outside?).

-The Granary is quickly becoming a haven for beer lovers too—it’s now studded with well-loved breweries including Fisher Brewing, T.F.
-Brewing, Epic Brewing, and Kiitos.
-They’re close enough that you can easily bike to all four in an afternoon or evening, stopping for food at one of the neighborhood’s excellent restaurants or enjoying a bite at the food carts that set up nightly at T.F.
-Brewing and Fisher.
+The Granary is quickly becoming a haven for beer lovers too—it’s now studded with well-loved breweries including Fisher Brewing, Epic Brewing, and Kiitos.
+They’re close enough that you can easily bike to all four in an afternoon or evening, stopping for food at one of the neighborhood’s excellent restaurants or enjoying a bite at the food carts that set up nightly near Fisher.

 Where to Play